Revised Point-Spread Functions for the Atmospheric Imaging Assembly onboard the Solar Dynamics Observatory: The AIA diffraction pattern

 where the first term on the right-hand side of Equation~\ref{eq:widthpeaks} is in radians and $s$ is in radians per pixel, so that $\delta$ is in pixels.
-To calculate the spacing and the widths of the diffraction peaks for the seven EUV AIA channels, we use Equations~\ref{eq:majpeaks},~\ref{eq:minpeaks}, and~\ref{eq:widthpeaks}, and assume a grid of periodic slits with the same grid pitch and slit widths as the AIA mesh pitch and mesh window width.
+To calculate the spacing and the full width half maximum of the diffraction peaks for the seven EUV AIA channels, we use Equations~\ref{eq:majpeaks},~\ref{eq:minpeaks}, and~\ref{eq:widthpeaks}, and assume a grid of periodic slits with the same grid pitch and slit widths as the AIA mesh pitch and mesh window width.

-For the entrance filter, we find a spacing of the major peaks on the CCD of $9$--$32$ px, a spacing of the minor peaks of $0.016$--$0.058$ px, and a width of $0.015$--$0.05$ px for both the major and minor peaks.
-Thus, the major peaks of the entrance filter are well separated on the CCD as shown in Figure~\ref{fig:diffpattern_derivation}(e), but the widths of the major peaks cannot be resolved when one uses the pixel resolution of AIA.
+For the entrance filter, we find a spacing of the major peaks on the CCD of $9$--$32$ px, a spacing of the minor peaks of $0.016$--$0.058$ px, and a full width half maximum of $0.014$--$0.051$ px for both the major and minor peaks.
+Thus, the major peaks of the entrance filter are well separated on the CCD as shown in Figure~\ref{fig:diffpattern_derivation}(e), but the widths of the minor peaks cannot be resolved when one uses the pixel resolution of AIA.

 The focal plane filter is located in the filter wheel close to the CCD, which results in a magnified diffraction pattern.
 The magnification factor can be derived from \citet{grigis2012} to be $0.0232$.
 Considering this magnification factor, the spacing of the focal plane mesh major peaks is $0.2$--$0.8$ px.
 AIA cannot resolve the location of these major peaks, and thus they appear as a continuous intensity distribution on the CCD, as shown in Figure~\ref{fig:diffpattern_derivation}(f).